tyhlee/LEAP.jl/README.md

 # Lifetime Exposures and Asthma outcomes Projection (LEAP)

-Documentation for LEAP will be available in January 2024.
+Documentation for LEAP will be available in Feb 2024.

 Here is the pseudo-code of the model: